 How Vital are these Gauges

 Among all the gauges you have onboard, the water pressure gauges are the earliest indicators of faults.
 Therefore, you must never compromise on their working and calibration.
-As soon as the water pressure drops inside the tubes, the gauges will indicate the apparent pressure drop.

 Why Water Pressure Decreases